Rakshan02/MLproject/README.md

 In conclusion, the Random Forest Classifier is recommended for production use due to its balanced performance in identifying loan default cases, taking into account the challenges faced during data analysis and model evaluation.
-Further model fine-tuning and interpretability techniques should be considered for enhancing its effectiveness in real-world lending scenarios.

-Double-click (or enter) to edit Final Conclusion Report Performance Analysis of Machine Learning Models for Loan Repayment Prediction

 In this comprehensive analysis, we evaluated multiple machine learning models on a loan repayment dataset to identify the most suitable model for production use.
 Our evaluation considered various performance metrics, including accuracy, precision, recall, F1-score, and area under the ROC curve (AUC-ROC).
 Additionally, we addressed key challenges in the dataset to ensure robust model performance.
 Model Performance Metrics